-There are public toilets right by the car park next to the start.
+There are public toilets right by the Verulamium Museum car park.

-Location of startThe event starts at the basketball court next to children's play area.
-Full address as follows:
+Location of startThe event starts on the grass near the basketball court, opposite the children's play area.

 Getting there by public transportThere are mainline train services to St. Albans Thameslink, from where a bus service then goes to St Michaels.
 The start is approximately 400 yards from the St Michaels stop.
 There is also a trainline from Watford (The Abbey Flyer) that stops at the bottom of Holleywell Hill; the start is straight through to the far end of the park, approximately 1 mile.

 Getting there on footThe park can be accessed on foot from all directions.
-Simply enter the park and head for the museum where the run start will be apparent.
+Simply enter the park and head for the basketball court where the parkrun start will be apparent.